Toomre stability of disk galaxies in quasi-linear MOND: Disk stability and surface density

 Equation \ref{Min_sigma_r_QUMOND} can be written as a constraint on the so-called Toomre $Q_*$ parameter for stellar disks \citep[][equation 6.71]{Galactic_Dynamics}.

-In exactly the same way, we can generalise the corresponding result for isothermal gas disks with sound speed $c_s$ \citep[][equation 6.68]{Galactic_Dynamics}.
+In exactly the same way, we can generalize the corresponding result for isothermal gas disks with sound speed $c_s$ \citep[][equation 6.68]{Galactic_Dynamics}.

 Our results in Figure \ref{Min_sigma_r} show that high surface density galaxies (with low $S$) need rather high $\sigma_r$ in their central regions.
-Thus, MOND is unable to stabilise high surface brightness (HSB) rotationally supported disks: doing so would need such a large $\sigma_r$ that the disk would be dispersion-supported.
+Thus, MOND is unable to stabilize high surface brightness (HSB) rotationally supported disks: doing so would need such a large $\sigma_r$ that the disk would be dispersion-supported.
 This is in line with the fact that a low $S$ implies MOND is not very relevant to the galaxy, making it similar to a purely Newtonian exponential disk lacking a DM halo.
 Such systems are dynamically unstable \citep{Hohl_1971, Ostriker_Peebles_1973}.

 Observationally, disk galaxies do indeed have an upper limit to their central surface brightness.
-Due to the difficulty of detecting LSB galaxies, this was first noticed in terms of all disk galaxies having only a very narrow range in surface brightness \citep{Freeman_1970}.
-It was later realised that the paucity of LSB galaxies was likely a selection effect due to the brightness of the night sky \citep{Disney_1976}.
+Due to the difficulty of detecting LSB galaxies, the first hint of this was found by \citet{Freeman_1970}, whose figure 5 suggests that late-type disk galaxies have only a very narrow range in central surface brightness.\footnote{This was estimated by fitting an exponential profile to the outer light distribution of 36 galaxies and extrapolating the fits to the centre.
+This procedure works particularly well for the solid black points in his figure 5, which represent galaxies without a central cusp in the surface brightness profile.} It was later realized that the paucity of LSBs was likely a selection effect due to the brightness of the night sky \citep{Disney_1976}.
+The discovery of several additional LSBs eventually led to a $19\sigma$ rejection of the hypothesis that all spiral galaxies have a very narrow range of surface brightness \citep[][section 2]{McGaugh_1996}.
 However, higher surface brightness galaxies should be even easier to detect against the sky, suggesting that the paucity of such galaxies is a real aspect of our Universe \citep{Kruit_1987, McGaugh_1996}.
-The maximum surface brightness is similar to that expected in MOND for a reasonable mass to light ratio \citep{Brada_1999}.
+The maximum surface brightness is similar to that expected in MOND for a reasonable mass to light ratio \citep{Milgrom_1989}.
 More recent observations confirm the presence of an upper limit \citep{Fathi_2010}.